What is rectal prolapse?

 Discuss your treatment options with your doctor.
 If they recommend one type of surgery, you should feel comfortable asking why it’s recommended.

+They will also do a complete physical examination.
 Your doctor will observe your rectum and may place a gloved finger in your anus to check the health or strength of the anal sphincter and the rectum itself.
+During your exam, your doctor may ask you to squat and strain as though you were having a bowel movement.

 Preventing rectal prolapse is not always possible.
 You can reduce your risk if you maintain good intestinal health.
 To help avoid constipation: